Over the span of two months, GH360 has contacted numerous faculty and departments for information regarding the fee.

 “I would like to know where money is going to, I don’t want to be blindly paying,” Cagan said.
 “Especially because I’m a student and I’m already not able to pay this comfortably so why am I paying money for something that nobody knows where it’s going?”

-With provincially-mandated changes coming next year to student there is uncertainty whether the technology charge will even be in place next year.
+With provincially-mandated changes coming next year to student fees, there is uncertainty whether the technology charge will even be in place next year.

 Manager of Public Relations and Communications for Guelph-Humber, Elissa Schmidt, said in a said in email statement, “The University of Guelph-Humber is working closely with its partners at the University of Guelph and Humber ITAL (Institute of Technology and Advanced Learning) in respect to the recent government announcement regarding post-secondary education tuition cuts and changes to student fees.
 More information regarding these changes will be communicated in the coming weeks.”